victorhalla/hasf/README.md

 ![Hash Base](src/images/HASF-Base.png)

 ## Nest
 There is a space of 20 mm between the external and internal wall for placing an insulating material such as Styrofoam.
-The inside of the ninhi has 120 mm in diameter with a central hole of 10 mm for the entrance of the bees.
+The inside of the nest has 120 mm in diameter with a central hole of 10 mm for the entrance of the bees.
 The internal part can be covered with wood if the meliponicultor wishes, such as cork or ice cream sticks.
 ![Hash Nest](src/images/HASF-Nest.png)

 ## Over-Nest